AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

   Adobe Campaign sends the messages beginning on the start date.

-  The **[!UICONTROL Message delivery duration]** field allows you to specify the time frame in which any message in the delivery that encounters a temporary error or soft bounce will be retried.
+  When a message in a delivery is rejected due to a temporary error or a soft bounce, Campaign retries to send this message each day.
+Use the **[!UICONTROL Message delivery duration]** field to specify the timeframe during retries can happen.

   >[!IMPORTANT]
   >